eklem/stopword-trainer/README.md

 // Creates an array of possible stopwords - words with stopWordiness > 0
 // Filters out redlisted words.
 Words that may be used often, but that you don't want to weed out
-// List (array) still needs to be sliced to a proper length. const stopwords = swt.getStopwords(wordsCounted.words, redlist) console.log(stopwords)
+// Returns start of array (up to maxReturn, if list is that long or longer). const stopwords = swt.getStopwords(wordsCounted.words, redlist, maxReturn) console.log(stopwords)
 ```